-- In all jointly reported cases including where the accused is aged 16 or 17 and subject to a Compulsory Supervision Order (CSO) there is a rebuttable presumption that all such accused will be referred to the Principal Reporter of Scottish Children's Reporter Administration (SCRA). - In all cases where the accused is under the age of 18 (and not subject to a CSO) there is a rebuttable presumption that an alternative to prosecution will be in the public interest and, in cases where an identifiable need has contributed to the offending, active consideration should be given to referring the case for diversion. - In all cases where the accused is 18 or over where an identifiable need has contributed to the offending and that need can best be met through diversion, consideration will be given to referring the case for diversion.
+- In all jointly reported cases including where the accused is aged 16 or 17 and subject to a Compulsory Supervision Order (CSO) - there is a rebuttable presumption that all such accused will be referred to the Principal Reporter of Scottish Children's Reporter Administration (SCRA). - In all cases where the accused is under the age of 18 (and not subject to a CSO) there is a rebuttable presumption that an alternative to prosecution will be in the public interest and, in cases where an identifiable need has contributed to the offending, active consideration should be given to referring the case for diversion.

+• In all cases where the accused is 18 or over where an identifiable need has contributed to the offending and that need can best be met through diversion, consideration will be given to referring the case for diversion.
 A referral for diversion will be appropriate where, after assessment of the circumstances, and taking into account public interest, it is the best outcome for the individual.

 This has the effect of making DfP a prosecutorial option for all individuals, of all ages.
-The impact of this development can be found in the 2020-21 Criminal Justice Social Work Statistics (Scottish Government, 2022) which demonstrates the increase in use of DfP, particularly amongst the adult population.
+The impact of this development can be found in the 2022-23 Justice Social Work Statistics (Scottish Government, 2024) which demonstrates the increase in use of DfP, particularly amongst the adult population but with a sizeable proportion of all DfP referrals relating to 16 and 17 year olds.